comparaonline/graphql-ruby-functions/README.md

 ### Element
 Element function is intended to be used with a query with a single field output like `person` in the example: The only available argument is id:
 - `id: Int` Filter by the specified id.

+If `id` is not specified or if the subclass implements its own `query` method which does not return a single element, the first element of the model is returned.

 ### Array
 Array function add filters-like arguments to the query: